WEB INTERFACE

 Right here the very first thing you need to do is to choose what kind of information the report will cover:

 Depending on your choice you will have different fields and filters available while creating a report.
-Additionally, unlike Assets and Users reports, when you start making a report related to Tickets you will notice that some fields have already been added.
+Additionally, when you start making for example a report related to Tickets you will notice that some fields have already been added.
 It is a standard set which you can change very easily.

 Right below them, you will also notice a set of filters.